gusevfe/bio-kseq/README.md

 # Bio::Kseq

-Ruby bindings for very fast FASTA/Q parser [kseq.h](https://github.com/lh3/seqtk/blob/master/kseq.h) by Heng Li.
+Ruby bindings for a very fast FASTA/Q parser [kseq.h](https://github.com/lh3/seqtk/blob/master/kseq.h) by Heng Li.

 A default FASTA/Q parser from [BioRuby](http://bioruby.org) is extremly slow.
 One alternative is to use [bio-faster](https://github.com/fstrozzi/bioruby-faster) but that lacks support for FASTA files.